These healthy raw berry energy balls for kids are everything you want from a sweet treat – gooey, more-ish and delicious. Suitable for vegans.

 These raw berry bliss balls are everything you want from a sweet treat - gooey, more-ish and delicious.
 Even better they're really good for you - with no added sugar and a healthy portion of fruit.
 Suitable for vegans.

-- 50 g berries blackberries or raspberries work well
+- 100 g berries blackberries, blueberries or raspberries

 - 50 g desiccated coconut plus extra for rolling

-If your dates are dry soak them for an hour or so in a little boiling water.
+Before you start this recipe have a look at your dates.
+If they look at all dry, soak them for 20 minutes in a little boiling water.
 You won't need to do this if you're using medjool dates.

 Blend the oats in a food processor until they're the consistency of flour.
-Add the rest of the ingredients and blend until fully combined.
+Add 100g berries, 50g desiccated coconut, 175g chopped dates and 1 tsp vanilla extract and blend until fully combined.